 In Google’s eyes, each link that you gain back to your website is like a vote of confidence.
 The fact that your content has been referenced elsewhere proves to the algorithm that your website is trustworthy and full of valuable information.

 A site that refers to your website is called a referring domain.
-The more referring domains you gain through backlinks, the more likely it is that your website will outrank your competition.
+The more referring domains you gain through backlinks, the more likely it is that you see your domain above your competitors when you check Google rankings on your targeted keywords.

 However, your backlinks must come from relevant and authoritative sources in order for Google to improve your site’s ranking.
 Let’s say you run a golf merchandise website.
 Your backlink profile won’t count for much if the majority of your backlinks all come from IT consultancy companies.
 A strange idea, but you get the picture.